 The ability of dealmakers to be agile and open to new approaches for getting deals done in this environment will be critical for success.
 Travel restrictions and growing "work from home" trends have prohibited traditional site visits, in-person management presentations and due diligence.
 Dealmakers should look to leverage various technologies for virtual meetings and site visits as well as data analytic resources to complete due diligence.

 The information presented in this report is an analysis of deals in the global forest, paper, and packaging industry.
-Deal information was sourced from Thomson Reuters and includes deals for which targets have an SIC code that falls into the paper and packaging mid-industry group.
+Deal information was sourced from Refinitiv and includes deals for which targets have an SIC code that falls into the paper and packaging mid-industry group.
 Certain adjustments have been made to the information to exclude transactions which are not specific to forest, paper, and packaging or incorporate relevant transactions that were omitted from the SIC industry codes.

-This analysis includes all individual mergers, acquisitions, and divestitures for disclosed or undisclosed values, leveraged buyouts, privatizations, minority stake purchases, and acquisitions of remaining interest announced between January 1, 2017 and December 31, 2019, with a deal status of completed, partially completed, pending, pending regulatory and pending completion, and excludes all rumors and seeking buyers.
+This analysis includes all individual mergers, acquisitions, and divestitures for disclosed or undisclosed values, leveraged buyouts, privatizations, minority stake purchases, and acquisitions of remaining interest announced between July 1, 2017 and June 30, 2020, with a deal status of completed, partially completed, pending, pending regulatory and pending completion, and excludes all rumors and seeking buyers.
 Additionally, transactions that are spin-offs through distribution to existing shareholders are included.

 Percentages and values are rounded to the nearest whole number which may result in minor differences when summing totals.